satish-annigeri/rcdesign/README.md

 When you are done using the virtual environment, you can deactivate with the command `deactivate` at the command prompt in all operating systems.

 ## A Simple Example
-Run a built-in example with the following command.
+Run the built-in example with the following command.
 ```bash
 (env) $ python -m rcdesign.example
 ```
 Study the output.

-After creating the virtual environment and installing the `rcdesign` package, create a Python script named `example.py`

-Alternately, you can create the following Python script and run it.
+Alternately, you can create the following Python script `example.py` and run it.
 ```python
 from rcdesign.is456.material.concrete import ConcreteStressBlock, Concrete
 from rcdesign.is456.material.rebar import RebarHYSD, RebarLayer, RebarGroup, Stirrups